dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-04-11-culture_shocks.md

 Starting with an entry in Quora on "[What things can you do in Israel that you cannot do in the USA?](http://www.quora.com/What-things-can-you-do-in-Israel-that-you-cannot-do-in-the-USA)": *"Tell your boss that he's an idiot and he's running the company into the ground, and still have a job the next day."*

-I'll contemplate on the whys, because might be the case for other nationalities as well.
-Let's start with a loose translation about internal company organisation from a book about Greek economy, "The invisible chasm": *"Traditionally the cell of a Greek business unit is a boat. ...
+I`ll contemplate on the whys, because might be the case for other nationalities as well.
+Let`s start with a loose translation about internal company organisation from a book about Greek economy, "The invisible chasm": *"Traditionally the cell of a Greek business unit is a boat. ...
 When a crisis comes, usually in a form of a storm, everybody needs act individually saving themselves and everybody else present otherwise they whole boat sinks and all aboard die.
 It is common to listen to people swearing at their superiors, overlap  if a functional vacuum occurs...
 Do whatever  deemed necessary in order to get out of the situation. ..."*

 I can only assume that in Israel the same must be the case in the context of an army unit, or the traditional family living in distant countries among different nationals, the [goyim](http://en.wikipedia.org/wiki/Goy).
 For a number cultures, hierarchy can be broken or bypassed at will when certain situations occur.